Thabit and Williams Numbers Base $b$ as a Sum or Difference of Two $g$-Repdigits: The difference of two -repdigits The difference of two g-repdigits

-Again, $\tau$ is an irrational number for all $b \neq 10$, and $\mu > 0$, except when $d_1 = d_2$ and $m = l$.
-However, this choice of parameters does not yield a solution to \eqref{eq:second_diff}.
-In the case where $b\ne 10,$ we get that $1\le n\le 127$ is valid in all cases.
-In the next table, for each $b$, we will list the number of solutions $N_0$ with $n=0$, number of solutions $N$ with $n\geq 1$ as well as maximal values for $l, m$ and $n$.
+In Table \ref{TAB_5}, for each $b$, we list the number of solutions $N_0$ with $n=0$, the number of solutions $N$ with $n\geq 1$, as well as the maximal values for $l, m$ and $n$.
+Note that for $b=2$, care must be taken to exclude the solutions described in Proposition \ref{prop:infinitely_diff}, since some of them satisfy the bounds provided by Lemma \ref{lemma:diff_m_l_n}.